DrColorado/lucas-consulting-site/lucas-consulting-site/services/index.md

 # Services

-Lucas Consultant Services offers the following core service areas.
+Lucas Consultant Services LLC offers the following core service areas.
 Use the dropdown menu above, or the links below, to learn more about each.

 <div class="card-grid">
   <div class="card">